wbadart/rmq_py_caller/examples/basic_contextmanager/README.md

 - Then Python runs the body of the `with` statement
-- If the body raises an uncaught exception, Python calls the context manager's `__exit__` method with information about the error, allowing the context manager to perform an cleanup (like releasing the file handle)
+- If the body raises an uncaught exception, Python calls the context manager's `__exit__` method with information about the error, allowing the context manager to perform any cleanup (like releasing the file handle)
 - If no exceptions are raised, Python calls `__exit__` after the last line of the body